Pupil Premium Information

 KS2 progress of pupils with special educational needs

 - Writing progress for SEN support middle prior attainers was significantly above the national average for all pupils over the last three years.

-- In 2018, reading, writing and mathematics attainment of the expected standard was at or above national for groups: middle, high prior attainment and disadvantaged.
+- In 2019, reading, writing and mathematics attainment of the expected standard was above national for all groups: middle, high prior attainment and disadvantaged.

 Ofsted judged Vauxhall to be outstanding in November 2018.

 "The leadership team has maintained the outstanding quality of education in the school since the last inspection.
 The great majority of pupils, including those who have special educational needs (SEN) and/or disabilities, make strong progress in reading, writing and mathematics.
 As a result, more pupils achieve standards at, or above, those expected for their age.
 Unvalidated results for 2018 show that the standards attained by Year 6 pupils were much higher than in the previous year, including for disadvantaged pupils."